Aurora considers turning Crowne Plaza Hotel into regional complex for homeless residents - Sentinel Colorado

 The 13-acre Crowne Plaza Hotel property features a convention center space that could be used for day shelter and emergency shelter as well as an industrial kitchen and laundry, and space where service providers could do case management work.

 Aurora City Council members will vote Jan.
-22 on acquiring the property for $26.5 million or less, with the funding coming from Colorado’s Department of Local Affairs as well as COVID-19 relief funds held by the city and overlapping counties.
+22 on acquiring the property at 15500 E 40th Ave. for $26.5 million or less, with the funding coming from Colorado’s Department of Local Affairs as well as COVID-19 relief funds held by the city and overlapping counties.

 The city would close on the property in May, according to a news release.
 Jessica Prosser, the city’s director of housing and community services, said in the release that the “navigation campus” could become operational as early as next year.